U.S. senator warns France's Macron over gas exports deal delay

-WASHINGTON (Reuters) - Any French involvement in holding up a multi-billion natural gas deal over environmental concerns could damage the country’s trade ties with the United States, a Republican Senator has warned in a letter to French President Emmanuel Macron.
+WASHINGTON (Reuters) - Any French involvement in holding up a multi-billion dollar natural gas deal over environmental concerns could damage the country’s trade ties with the United States, a Republican senator has warned in a letter to French President Emmanuel Macron.

-Reuters and other outlets reported last month that the French government asked power group Engie ENGIE.PA to delay signing a 20-year $7 billion U.S. liquefied natural gas import contract on concerns about U.S. environmental rollbacks.
+Reuters and other media outlets reported last month that the French government asked power group Engie ENGIE.PA to delay signing a 20-year, $7 billion U.S. liquefied natural gas (LNG) import contract because of concerns about U.S. environmental regulatory rollbacks.

 “If reports are true, the intervention could have negative implications for the future of trade between our two great countries,” Senator Kevin Cramer said in a letter sent to Macron, a copy of which was seen by Reuters.